Blizero/chris-thillet-angular-web-app/README.md

 ## Development server

+Feel free to use Conda or Venv for the environment creation

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding